hightowerr/receipt-app/project-specification.md

   - **`FirebaseStorageService`**: Manages image uploads to Firebase Storage with support for file validation, metadata generation, and progress tracking.
 It also integrates with Firestore to create and update tracking documents, ensuring a seamless and reliable upload process.
 - **Benefit**: These services provide a clean, reusable, and testable interface for interacting with Firebase, establishing a solid foundation for building out the remaining client-side features.

+### Complete Authentication Flow Implementation

+- **Issue**: A seamless and secure user authentication flow is a critical requirement for any application handling user data.
+The implementation needed to cover sign-up, sign-in, sign-out, and session management, while being robust and easy to maintain.
+- **Resolution**: A comprehensive authentication system was built using Firebase Authentication, encapsulated within a dedicated service and a custom React hook.
+- **Details**:
+  - **`FirebaseAuthService`**: Centralizes all Firebase Authentication logic (sign-up, sign-in, sign-out, and auth state listening).
+  - **`useAuth` Hook**: Provides a simple interface for components to access the current user, loading states, and authentication methods.
+  - **UI Screens**: Dedicated screens for sign-in (`app/auth/sign-in.tsx`) and sign-up (`app/auth/sign-up.tsx`) with form validation and error handling.
+  - **Protected Routes**: The root layout (`app/_layout.tsx`) automatically redirects users based on their authentication state, protecting the main app content.
+- **Benefit**: This architecture provides a secure, scalable, and maintainable authentication system that is decoupled from the UI, making it easy to manage and test.

+### Functional Camera Interface with Authentication

+- **Issue**: The app required a functional camera interface to allow authenticated users to capture or select receipt images for processing.
+This needed to include permissions handling, image selection, and integration with the Firebase Storage service.
+- **Resolution**: Implemented a complete camera and gallery workflow using `expo-image-picker`, integrated with the existing authentication and storage services.
+- **Details**:
+  - **`expo-image-picker`**: Used for both launching the device camera and selecting images from the gallery, providing a consistent user experience.
+  - **Permissions Handling**: The interface requests camera and media library permissions before allowing the user to proceed.
+  - **Authentication Guard**: Image uploads are only allowed if a user is authenticated, with clear feedback to the user if they are not signed in.
+  - **`FirebaseStorageService` Integration**: The selected image is uploaded to Firebase Storage using the `FirebaseStorageService`, with progress tracking and real-time status updates.
+  - **Positioning Guide**: A visual overlay was added to the camera screen to help users frame their receipts, improving the user experience.
+- **Benefit**: This provides a robust and user-friendly interface for the core functionality of the app, with proper permissions and authentication checks.

 ### Common Pitfalls and Best Practices

 #### Firebase Functions Development